Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Gills at first white then pale lemon.
 On lawns and grass verges

 in groups.
-Inedible.
 Same as previous photograph but showing maturity

 Hygrocybe nigrescens University Park, Nottinghamshire,